How to Protect Your Computer From Malware

 A computer virus is a software program designed to interfere with the normal operations of your computer.
 It can corrupt or worse delete data on a computer making it impossible for you to access your documents.
 They spread rapidly from an infected computer to other uninfected computers.

 They can also be infected to systems that are already infected making you end up with a mixed grill of viruses.
-They are easily spread via removable devices like USB flash drives, through Internet by downloading infected software or through email programs especially attachments.
+They are easily spread via removable devices like USB flash drives, through the Internet by downloading infected software or through email programs especially attachments.

 A worm is a malicious software that propagates itself by replicating without the user's interaction.
 Usually, it uses a computer network to pass from one computer to another.
 In most cases, worms will originate from email attachments where they spread to the computer when the attachment is opened.
 They also send themselves as infected email messages to other computers.
 Worms are not as harmful as viruses but they end up consuming bandwidth of your network.

 This is a software package that secretly gathers information from your computer through the Internet connection without your authority or knowledge.
 In most cases, this is done for advertising purposes.
 They are capable of collecting your sensitive information like bank or credit information, user logins, and browsing habits.